This video shows the palmar approach to the DIP joint.

 2. Surgical anatomy

-The volar plate lies immediately deep to profundus flexor tendon.
+Note: The volar plate lies immediately deep to the profundus flexor tendon.
 Division of the volar plate should be avoided.
-Identify and protect the digital nerve and artery.

 3. Skin incision